Elections Frequently Asked Questions

 I can’t get to my polling station on the day of the election.
 Can I still vote?
 Toggle accordion

-You may be able to register for a postal or proxy vote instead but there is a deadline for doing this.
+You may be able to apply for a postal or proxy vote instead but there is a deadline for doing this ahead of an election.

-Please check the timetable of key dates which is published on the website ahead of each election.
+The postal and proxy vote application deadlines will be included in the timetable of key dates that is published on the website ahead of each election.

 I don’t have a poll card.
 Can I vote?
 Toggle accordion